RealGoOfficial/Info/README.md

 Designed to bridge Web2 familiarity with Web3 innovation, RealGo turns your everyday surroundings into a gamified, social adventure full of memes, rewards, and real-world interaction.

+Built on BNB Smart Chain (BSC) and compatible with other EVM networks.

 This repository is currently private.
-RealGo is not open source.
+RealGo is not open sourced.

 For inquiries, please contact: gm@realgo.game